Garrett-Evangelical Red Shoe Tradition

 Wonhee Anne Joh

-Dr. Wonhee Anne Joh is the associate professor of theology at Garrett Evangelical Theological Seminary.
+Dr. Wonhee Anne Joh is the professor of theology and culture at Garrett Evangelical Theological Seminary.
 Joh received her PhD from Drew University in 2003 in theological and philosophical studies.
 Her areas of teaching and research are at the intersections of feminist/womanist theology, postcolonial and poststructural theory, critical race theory, and cultural studies.
 Joh’s latest research areas include race and sexuality, postcoloniality and bio-politics of empire, issues of citizenship, human rights, immigration, and psycho-social-religio analysis of subjectivity.

 Dr. Anna Johnson is assistant professor of reformation church Hhstory at Garrett-Evangelical Theological Seminary.
 Johnson co-edited The Reformation as Christianization: Essays on Scott Hendrix's Christianization Thesis and has also published numerous book chapters, translations, encyclopedia entries, and book reviews.
 She received her doctor of philosophy in history from Princeton Theological Seminary, writing her dissertation on "Piety and Polemics: Martin Luther's Reform of Christian Practice, 1518-1520."
 Johnson also holds a master of divinity from Princeton Theological Seminary and a bachelor of arts from St. Olaf College.